xNul/drop/README.md

 I've always loved music and visualizations, but mainstream visualizers are frequently so packed with features that they feel cumbersome.
-They have some neat graphics, but aren't very good at reflecting the actual beat of the music.
-I think visualizers have a lot of potential integrated into music players and so, I decided to create Drop; a simple, efficient music player/visualizer.
+They have some neat graphics, but aren't very good at reflecting the actual beat of the music and so, I decided to create Drop; a simple, efficient music player/visualizer.

 ![music visualization](https://i.imgur.com/LLsSyNt.png)
 To add music, either drag and drop your music on the window or make sure you run the visualizer at least once, exit, navigate to your system's appdata directory, open "LOVE/Drop/music", and place your music files/folders in there.

 ### Features:
-  - drag and drop
+  - drag and drop music files/folders onto window
-  - scalable ui
+  - scalable gui (can make Drop really small and put it in the corner of your screen)
-  - realtime ffi-implemented rfft calculations (really fast and efficient spectrum generation)
+  - realtime ffi-implemented rfft calculations (really fast and efficient waveform generation)
   - decoder/queueable audio support
   - ID3 metadata support (gets song name/artist when stored in mp3)
   - audio input support (with this you can visualize speaker and microphone audio!)